 - you will need to give written notice to adjoining owners and/or occupiers

 Applying for a demolition notice

-Section 80 of the Building Act 1984 requires you to give notice of any intended demolition work.
-Our form helps you to do this quickly and simply:-
+Section 80 of the Building Act 1984 requires you to give notice.
+Our form helps you to do this simply:-

-Once your submission has been received we will contact you to arrange payment for your application.
+Once your application has been received we will contact you to arrange payment.
 See our Miscellaneous Charges (PDF Document) for more information on the charge for this service.
 Your application will remain invalid until full payment has been received.
-You are not permitted to start works until we have issued a Demolition Notice.

 Please read our Demolition Notice Guidance Notes (Word Document).

-When you submit your notice you will need to supply the following documents:
+When you submit your application you will need to supply the following documents:

 - A Method Statement for the proposed demolition works

 These are necessary as part of the contractors duties.
 The Party Wall Act may also apply to the work.
 You will also need to notify the occupiers of any adjoining properties separately; and also your gas, electricity and water suppliers.
 Once we receive your application, we will send you a Counter Notice explaining our requirements.
 This will contain a number of conditions.
 Please ensure you read these carefully.
 You should not commence demolition work until you receive the Counter Notice or a period of 6 weeks has expired.